eviabs/Dicts/README.md

     }
     ```

-4) Now, we will create Java objects that wraps our json response from the server.
+4) Now, we will create Java objects that wrap our json response from the server.

    You can use [jsonschema2pojo](http://www.jsonschema2pojo.org/) to generate the appropriate java objects.